PCO Air Purifiers – Which Ones Reduce Mold and Which Ones are a Scam.

 Most of the PCO machines do not include HEPA and activated carbon like the Vornado, they are more expensive, they don’t move as much air, and their replacement parts are more expensive.
 (Airocide has a unit that contains a charcoal and MERV filter for $900.)

 I would love to hear from more people who have tried these other brands.
-Let me know if you have had good results or a bad reaction to a PCO machine (other than to the plastic or glue of the unit).
+Let me know if you have had good results or a bad reaction to a PCO machine.

 A HiTech user also stated that the UV lights have burnt right through the “reactor pads”.
 This is consistent with a theory that the UVC lights are burning the “reactor pads” and causing a smell.

 Corinne Segura is a Building Biologist with 6 years of experience helping others create healthy homes.

 Did you find this post helpful?
 If so you can buy me a coffee to support the research behind this blog.
 Thank you!

 This post was written with the technical assistance of an electrical engineer, though the opinions and conclusions are my own.